dschenkelman/patova/README.md

   * `error: Error` - The error that occurred.
   * `reply: Reply` - The hapi.js [reply interface](http://hapijs.com/api#reply-interface).
   > If an error occurs and no function is provided, the request lifecycle continues normally as if there was no token bucket restriction.
 This is a useful default behavior in case the limitd server goes down.
+* `limitResponseHandler: (limitResult, req, reply) => ()` A function that receives the result of limit checking against limitd, the `request` and the reply interface and is responsible for sending the handling how to respond to the customer.
+This function will be called only when non-conformant limits are detected.
+  * `limitResult: The result object from limit verification`:
+      * conformant: whether the response was conformant (is always `false` for this handler, but is kept for consistency)
+      * limit: the limit of tokens that the bucket accepts
+      * remaining: number of remaining tokens (is always 0 for this handler, but is kept for consistency)
+      * reset: next reset timestamp
+  * `request: Request` - The hapi.js [request object](http://hapijs.com/api#request-object).
+  * `reply: Reply` - The hapi.js [reply interface](http://hapijs.com/api#reply-interface).
+Useful if you want to skip the check.

 ## Contributing
 Feel free to open issues with questions/bugs/features.
 PRs are also welcome.